-Exceptions to any policy, standard, process, procedure or guideline set forth in the Information Technology Handbook shall be at the discretion of, and approved in writing by, the USG VC/CIO or the USG Chief Information Security Officer (CISO).
-In each case, USG organizations or vendors must complete and submit an Information Security Policy Exception Request Form (Access to the document is restricted to authorized users only) including the need, scope and extent of the exception, safeguards to be implemented to mitigate risks, specific timeframe, requesting organization and management approval.
-Denials of requests for exceptions may be appealed to the USG VC/CIO or CISO.
+Exceptions to any standard, procedure or guideline set forth in the USG IT Handbook shall be at the discretion of, and approved in writing by, the USG CIO or the USG Chief Information Security Officer (USG CISO).
+In each case, USG organizations or vendors must complete and submit an Exception Request Form (Access to the document is restricted to authorized users only) including the need, scope and extent of the exception, safeguards to be implemented to mitigate risks, specific timeframe, requesting organization and management approval.
+Contact USG Cybersecurity to obtain more information.
+Denials of requests for exceptions may be appealed.